Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework

 Further, the eccentric orbits exhibit two fundamental frequencies: azimuthal ($\Omega_{\phi}$) and radial ($\Omega_{r}$).
 This allows us to track the orbital phase while accounting for the influence of the tidal charge parameter.
-Since obtaining closed-form expressions for these quantities is analytically challenging, we rely on their numerical values in the results presented at the later stage of the paper.
+Since obtaining closed-form expressions for these quantities is analytically challenging, we rely on their numerical values in the results presented later in the paper.
 We obtain the dephasing in the following way \cite{PhysRevD.50.3816}

 A dephasing of about 1 rad in the radial or azimuthal phase is typically used as the threshold for LISA to distinguish between two EMRI signals \cite{PhysRevD.101.044004}.
-We will analyze and compare the results with the impact of distinct values of ($Q, e$) both in the case of the standard Teukolsky equation in GR and MTE.
+We will analyze and compare the results with the impact of distinct values of ($Q, e$), both in the case of the DF Teukolsky and MTE.